Royal Collection: Collection

-The Gold State Coach was commissioned by George III in 1760.
-It was used as part of the coronation of Charles III and Camilla.
+The oak-gilt Gold State Coach was commissioned by George III in 1760 and is housed at the Royal Mews.

 A computerised inventory of the collection was started in early 1991, and it was completed in December 1997.
-The full inventory is not available to the public, though catalogues of parts of the collection – especially paintings – have been published, and a searchable database on the Royal Collection website is increasingly comprehensive, with "271,697 items found" by late 2020.
+The full inventory is not available to the public, though catalogues of parts of the collection – especially paintings – have been published, and a searchable database on the Royal Collection website is increasingly comprehensive, with 300,093 items accessible in August 2026.

 About a third of the 7,000 paintings in the collection are on view or stored at buildings in London which fall under the remit of the Historic Royal Palaces agency: the Tower of London, Hampton Court Palace, Kensington Palace, Banqueting House, Whitehall, and Kew Palace.

-The Jewel House and Martin Tower at the Tower of London also house the Crown Jewels.
+The Jewel House at the Tower of London also house the Crown Jewels.
 A rotating selection of art, furniture, jewellery, and other items considered to be of the highest quality is shown at the King's Gallery, a purpose-built exhibition centre adjoining Buckingham Palace.
 Many objects are displayed in the palace itself, the state rooms of which are open to visitors for much of the year, as well as in Windsor Castle, Holyrood Palace in Edinburgh, the Royal Pavilion in Brighton, and Osborne House on the Isle of Wight.
 Some works are on long-term or permanent loan to museums and other places; the most famous of these are the Raphael Cartoons, in the Victoria and Albert Museum in London since 1865.